Mortgage Basics #Home Buying

 Table of contents

-When you hear about a 25-year mortgage or a 30-year mortgage in Canada, this is in reference to the amortization period of your mortgage.
+When you hear about a 25-year or 30-year mortgage in Canada, this is in reference to the amortization period.
 The amortization period is the length of time required to pay off the mortgage balance in full through regular payments.

 While the most common mortgage amortizations in Canada are 25-year mortgages, many are interested in longer periods, especially in our current high interest rate environment.
 In this article, we break down what a 30-year mortgage is, how to get one, and why it’s inaccessible to many homebuyers.